Law

 Faculties of Civil Law and of Canon Law existed in Oxford until King Henry VIII’s suppression of canon law in the 1530s.
 This left Roman civil law as the only legal science studied in the University until the eighteenth century.
 In the 1540s, Henry VIII established the Regius Professorship of Civil Law, one of the oldest professorships in the University.
 Distinguished past holders of this Chair include Alberico Gentili (1587–1608) and, in modern times, Francis de Zulueta, David Daube, Tony Honoré, Peter Birks and Boudewijn Sirks.

-Roman Law will be offered in Michaelmas Term and Hilary Term/Hilary Term only (TBC) in 2024/25.
+Roman Law will be offered in Hilary Term only in 2025/26.

 For more information on the course, please visit the Law Faculty website.